 Dental Bonding Specialist

-Dental bonding uses advanced cosmetic dentistry technology to restore your bite to proper functionality, repair breakages, and give patients a bright and renewed smile.
-Dr. Christopher Pottorff is well-qualified and highly skilled in the newest dental bonding methods.
-Contact Advanced Dental & Implant Care in Algonquin, IL by phone or online today to schedule your appointment.
-We also service surrounding neighborhoods such as Huntley, South Elgin, Elgin, Barrington, West Dundee, Dundee, Lake in the Hills, Carpentersville, Gilberts, Hampshire, Woodstock, Crystal Lake, and Cary.
+Dental bonding uses advanced cosmetic dentistry technology to restore proper bite functionality and repair breakages.
+More importantly, creating a bright and renewed smile.
+Dr. Christopher Pottorff is well-qualified and highly skilled in the newest bonding methods.
+Contact Advanced Dental & Implant Care in Algonquin, IL by phone or online to schedule your appointment.

 What is dental bonding?